jonboutelle/vintage-abacus-demo/documentation/implementation_plan.md

 2.  **Step 30: Code Review and Final Cleanup**

     *   Review all components, services, and styling.
-Ensure that the application adheres to the project’s aesthetic and functionality requirements and is correctly containerized.
+Ensure that the application adheres to the project's aesthetic and functionality requirements and is correctly containerized.
     *   **Reference:** PRD Section 8 (Known Issues & Potential Pitfalls)

 This concludes the implementation plan for the Vintage Abacus React Demo App.
 Each step has been defined with exact file paths, technical details, and references to the corresponding project documentation sections to ensure a clear and unambiguous development process.